ThomasPrior/FlexpoolInfo/README.md

 To use FlexpoolInfo, please add the following items to your HomeAssistant ```configuration.yaml```
 ````
 sensor:
-  - platform: ethermineinfo
+  - platform: flexpoolinfo
-    miner_address: (required) the address of your Ethermine miner
+    miner_address: (required) the address of your Flexpool miner
     currency_name: (required) the currency you would like your unpaid balance to be converted to (not currently implemented)
     token: (required) the token you are mining (eth or xch)
     name_override: (optional) name to identify your wallet instead of your miner address.